Danielle Wood (economist): Career

-After graduating, Wood began her career as a research economist with the Productivity Commission.
-She then worked at the Australian Competition & Consumer Commission and NERA Economic Consulting.
+After graduating, Wood began her career as a research economist with the Productivity Commission (PC).
+She then worked at the Australian Competition and Consumer Commission and NERA Economic Consulting.

 In 2014, she joined the Grattan Institute, a public policy think tank based in Melbourne.
 When the institute's inaugural CEO John Daley retired in July 2020, she succeeded him in the position.
 Her role helming Grattan made her a prominent and regular economic commentator in the Australian media, with the Australian Financial Review describing her as "one of the most visible and highly regarded economists in the country".
 She received particular attention for her keynote address to the federal government's Jobs and Skills Summit in September 2022, which focused on efficiency and women's participation in the workforce.

 From 2019 to 2022, she was president of the Economic Society of Australia (ESA).
 She was the first woman to hold the role, which was established in 1925.
 She also co-founded the Women in Economics Network, which is linked to the ESA.

-In September 2023, Treasurer Jim Chalmers announced that Wood would return to the Productivity Commission, this time as chair.
+In September 2023, Treasurer Jim Chalmers announced that Wood would return to the PC, this time as chair.
 She was appointed after Chris Barrett, whom Chalmers had appointed to the role in July 2023, unexpectedly turned down the position.
 Barrett’s appointment to the role in July drew some criticism, as he had previously been chief of staff for former Labor treasurer Wayne Swan at a time when Chalmers was working in that office.
-When she commenced in the role that November, she became the first woman to lead the Productivity Commission or any of its precursors since their founding over a century before.
+When she commenced in the role that November, she became the first woman to lead the PC or any of its precursors since their founding over a century before.

-In April 2025, Gary Banks, the founding chair of the Productivity Commission, published an opinion piece in the Australian Financial Review arguing that the Albanese Government had “publicly disparaged” the Commission’s evidence-based advice and sidelined it in major policy debates.
-While Banks’ article did not criticise Wood personally, commentators noted that it highlighted broader challenges for the Commission during her tenure, particularly in maintaining its independence and influence in economic policymaking.

 Treasurer Jim Chalmers has also appointed Wood as a member of the expert panel that will advise a Competition Taskforce established in Treasury.